 Beginning on or about November 16, 2016, several putative securities class action complaints were filed against Adeptus Health Inc. ("Adeptus") and certain others, including EGL as underwriter, in connection with Adeptus' June 2014 initial public offering and May 2015, July 2015, and June 2016 secondary public offerings.
 The cases were consolidated in the U.S. District Court for the Eastern District of Texas where a consolidated complaint was filed asserting, in part, that the offering materials issued in connection with the four public offerings violated the U.S. Securities Act of 1933 by containing alleged misstatements and omissions.
 On April 19, 2017, Adeptus filed for Chapter 11 bankruptcy and was subsequently removed as a defendant.
 On November 21, 2017, the plaintiffs filed a consolidated complaint, and the defendants filed motions to dismiss on February 5, 2018.
-On September 12, 2018, the defendants' motions to dismiss were granted as to the claims relating to the initial public offering and the May 2015 secondary public offering, but denied as to the claims relating to the July 2015 and June 2016 secondary public offerings.
-EGL underwrote approximately 293,250 shares of common stock in the July 2015 secondary public offering, representing an aggregate offering price of approximately \$30.8 million, but did not underwrite any shares in the June 2016 secondary public offering.
+On September 12, 2018, the defendants' motions to dismiss were granted as to the claims relating to the July 2015 secondary public offering, but denied as to the claims relating to the July 2015 and June 2016 secondary public offerings.
+EGL underwrote approximately 293,250 shares of common stock in the July 2015 secondary public offering, representing an aggregate offering price of approximately \$30.8 million, but did not underwrite any shares in the June 2016 secondary public offerings.
 On September 25, 2018, the plaintiffs filed an amended complaint relating only to the July 2015 and June 2016 secondary public offerings.
 On December 7, 2018, the plaintiffs filed a motion for class certification, and the defendants filed briefs in opposition.
 On February 16, 2019, the plaintiffs filed a second amended complaint after having been granted leave to amend by the court.
 On March 4, 2019, the defendants filed a motion to dismiss as to the second amended complaint.
 On January 9, 2020, the Court granted preliminary approval of a settlement among the parties, including the underwriters, and scheduled a final hearing for May 20, 2020.
-The settlement amount attributed to the Company is not material to the Company.
+The settlement amou